uchicago-urbanlabs-crimelab/shotspotter-op-ed/README.md

 The estimate created on pre-treatment data provides a partial test of this assumption, as there is no pre-existing difference in lethality rates across treatment and control police districts at the boundary.

-A working paper with a full set of analyses, including estimates using a variety of additional specifications, standard regression discontinuity robustness checks, and more is forthcoming.
-A more complete detailing of the policy context, data and research design details and caveats, and discussion of results will be included.
+A working paper with a full set of analyses, including estimates using a variety of additional specifications, standard regression discontinuity identification and robustness checks, and more, is forthcoming.
+A more complete detailing of the policy context, data and research design details and caveats, and discussion of results will also be included.

 # References
 - Calonico, S., Cattaneo, M.D., and Titiunik, R. (2014).
 Robust Nonparametric Confidence Intervals for Regression-Discontinuity Designs.
 Econometrica 82(6): 2295-2326.